SONOMA-MARIN ADVENTURE TRAIL

 The North Pacific Coast Railroad carried tourists, lumber, and agricultural products over this route more than 100 years ago.
 Today, the Adventure Trail would increase recreational opportunities, provide an alternative route for commuters and tourists, and boost business in nearby communities.

-Adventure Trail segments that currently exist as trail or bicycle-friendly rural roads, from south (Sausalito) to north (Cazadero):
+The following portions of the Sonoma-Marin Adventure Trail currently exist as trail or bicycle-friendly rural roads, from south (Sausalito) to north (Cazadero)

 - Sausalito to Mill Valley (4 miles of paved multi-use trail)